PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/DynamoDB.md

     Aside: Recall that an IAM policy has 3 sections: 'Effect', 'Action' and 'Resource'.
 'Condition' is also a section in an IAM Policy.

+## Dynamo DB Indexes
+    Indexes allow you to perform fast queries against specific columns.

+    Local Secondary Indexes:
+    * can only be created when the table is created
+    * cannot be added, removed or modified
+    * use the same partition key as your table
+    * use a different sort key

+    Global Secondary Indexes:
+    * are more flexible
+    * can be created AT or AFTER table creation
+    * can be based on a different partition key and different sort key to the partition key of your table.

+## Scans and Queries